sanghanet/sanghanet/README.md

- 2. run `npm install` in client folder run `npm install` in server folder
+ 2. run `npm install` in client folder run `npm install` in server folder run `npm install` in root folder to get eslint and It's dependencies.
+(Also add/enable eslint extension in VsCode.)

  3. in order to start both the backend and the frontend + dev server, use `npm run-script startBoth` in the client directory.